wrapperband/FeathercoinWalletGuide/README.md

 # Feathercoin Wallet Buttons Bar

-## Hiding the Button Bar
+### Hiding the Button Bar

-The button menu can be closed to make more room.
+The button bar menu can be closed to make more room.
 If you need to activate the buttons or close the button menu then :

 Right click with your mouse on the button menu on the buttons menu to show the Tabs Toolbar check-box to close the button toolbar.